ROAR Ambassadors Program

 - Existing ambassador teams may submit a renewal application to extend their program for the same period of one year.
 A renewal application must provide the same information as outlined above.
 In addition, existing ambassadors must provide a summary about their past activities and evaluate their impact in their student communities to justify a renewal.

 Submissions are now open and can be submitted here.
-Please email any questions directly to Huo Chao Kuan at email@example.com.
-Please keep in mind that the deadline for 2021 is December 20th, 2021.
+You may also submit your forms directly to Huo Chao <email@example.com>.
+Please email any questions directly to Huo Chao Kuan.
+Please keep in mind that the deadline for 2023 is October 13, 2023.

 ROAR Chairperson: Dr. Allen Y. Yang <firstname.lastname@example.org>